And useful for other assignments too!

 A Few Frequently Asked Questions

-I’m really happy to have put together the best of what I’ve learned on my research and dissertation journeys and in the work that I have done midwifing others on their academic travels, and I very much hope it will help you on your own journey 😀
+I’m really happy to have put together the best of what I’ve learned on my research and dissertation journeys and in the work that I have done midwifing others on their academic travels.
+I hope my ‘101 dissertation tips’ will help you on your own journey.